rlzv/Test-Elysian/README.md

 Controller Layer:

 ReportController: REST controller that exposes endpoints for the report functionalities provided by ReportService.
-These endpoints handle HTTP GET requests and return the required data, such as orders, total amounts, and other statistics.
+These endpoints handle HTTP GET requests and return the required data, such as orders, total amounts and reports.

 Endpoints: